jxofix/onedigitalpurpose/index.md

 <p style="margin-left: 3vw; font-weight: bold">Your use of a third-party service</p>

 <p style="margin-left: 5vw">If you use our digital products in connection with a third party's service (for example, log-in via Facebook, financial services, or electric chargers), we will disclose your data only if this is necessary for the use of the third party's service and the use of your data is therefore necessary to enable functionality of the digital products.
-Do you want to know more? <a href="#tp_know_more"; style="text-decoration:none"><span style="border:2px solid Tomato; border-radius: 50%; background: White; color: Tomato; font-weight: bold"> &nbsp;&nbsp;?&nbsp;&nbsp;</span></a></p>
+Do you want to know more? <a href="#tp_know_more" style="text-decoration:none"><span style="border:2px solid Tomato; border-radius: 50%; background: White; color: Tomato; font-weight: bold"> &nbsp;&nbsp;?&nbsp;&nbsp;</span></a></p>

 <details> <summary style="margin-left:3vw; font-weight: bold" id="tp_know_more"><span style="border:2px solid Tomato; border-radius: 50%; background: White; color: Tomato; font-weight: bold"> &nbsp;&nbsp;?&nbsp;&nbsp;</span> Learn more:</summary>